YumenoRetort/ETH-AVAX_Mod2Project-/README.md

 # ETH-AVAX_Mod2Project-Smart Contract Management

 ## Description
 This project was made in compliance with the requirements for my ETH+AVAX Metacrafters course by creating a smart contract project that has 2-3 functions and can connect to a frontend interface.

+The program is a Wallet/Warehouse program that allows a user to Withdraw and Deposit cash, add and take items, and change ownership.

 ## How/where to download your program